ssenmosip/mosip-temp-documentation/FRS-Admin-Services.md

 ##### (i) Update

-On receiving a request to update a Document Type with the input parameters (code, name, descr, lang_code and is_active) the system updates the Document Type in the Document Type DB for the Code received
+On receiving a request to update a Document Type with the input parameters (code, name, descr, lang_code and is_active), the system updates the Document Type in the Document Type DB for the Code received
 1. Validates if all required input parameters have been received as listed below for each specific request
 * code - character (36) - Mandatory
 * name - character (64) - Mandatory